awsdocs/amazon-comprehend-developer-guide/doc_source/API_EndpointProperties.md

 # EndpointProperties<a name="API_EndpointProperties"></a>

 Specifies information about the specified endpoint\.
+For information about endpoints, see [Managing endpoints](https://docs.aws.amazon.com/comprehend/latest/dg/manage-endpoints.html)\.

 ## Contents<a name="API_EndpointProperties_Contents"></a>